Mr-Smyth/sunwhere/testing.md

   1. Passed the functions through JSHint, to check for errors.
      * No errors detected.
-  2. Switched to results.html, to check that it wasnt being called.
+  2. Switched to results.html, to check that it wasn't being called.
         * The functions were not being called in results.html.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.